getgauge/docs.gauge.org/getting-started.rst

 Install Plugins
 ---------------

-Plugins are an easy way to extend the features of gauge.
-There are various types of plugins that gauge currently supports.
+Plugins are an easy way to extend the features of Gauge.
+There are various types of plugins that Gauge currently supports.

 Language Runner
 ^^^^^^^^^^^^^^^